wu-lee/rushkoff-archive/src/_articles/kid-culture.md

 "They seem like Superkids.
 At the same time, they seem somewhat disillusioned at the culture they've been born into, they also seem super smart and super able.
 Almost threateningly so."

-xxx

-Parents and kids:

-Tell us how technology has affected your family

 Rushkoff's not worried.
-Sure, he says, today's kids have less

-national and institutional
+Sure, he says, today's kids have less national and institutional allegiance than their parents and grandparents.

-Cyberspace has become the latest frontier for Amencan youth.
-But as kids embrace this brave new world, they're quickly leaving their parents behind.

-Far behind.

-In fact, parents are quick to ask their kids for computer advice and companies are hiring whiz kids kids being the operative word here to ease their entry into the 21st

-\-

-century.

-\-

-That's why we're interested in examining how today's kids have plunged into the world

-\-and of computers and on-line services

-\-

-333

-Cairy Herald illustrationJamie Hollar

-allegiance than their parents and grandparents.
 But that's not all bad, he says.

-"What they get for that is increasing tolerance and openness to people from Bosnia or Russia or

-Ethiopia or the inner city. he says.
-You talk to anyone... the task at hand, if we're going to thrive in

-the future. is to somehow forge a global. cooperative future."
+"What they get for that is increasing tolerance and openness to people from Bosnia or Russia or Ethiopia or the inner city," he says.
+"You talk to anyone... the task at hand, if we're going to thrive in the future, is to somehow forge a global, cooperative future."

-And our kids are going to lead us there.
-Rushkod says.
-In a recent phone inter- view, Rushkoff talked about
+And our kids are going to lead us there, Rushkoff says.

-kids' culture, their attraction to new media and how tech- nology is changing the par- ent-child dynamic.
+In a recent phone interview, Rushkoff talked about kids' culture, their attraction to new media and how technology is changing the parent-child dynamic.

-claimed this high-tech turf as their own.
-And we want to know how all this has affected family relationships in this country.

-Are you, as parents, concerned about your children's foray into cyberspace?
-How do you regulate a teen's use of a technology many adults can barely understand?
-Have on-line services become a problem in your home?
-Have children become too dependent on their computers?
-Or are the Internet, chat rooms and overall computer proficiency necessary tools for moving toward the future?

-We'd like to hear from parents and kids about this timely topic.
-Call Lisa Friedman Miner at (847) 427-4520 or e-mail her at Iminer@daily- herald.com.
-Be sure to leave a name and a daytime phone number where you can be reached.

-Here is an edited tran- script:
+Here is an edited transcript:

-DAILY HERALD: How do you define "kids' cul- ture"?
+DAILY HERALD: How do you define "kids' culture"?

-DOUGLAS RUSHKOFF: I consider kids' culture to be anything directly addressing our cul-

-See KIDS on Page ?

-LUCE

-KIDS: Making a unique contribution to culture

-Continued from Page 1

-tural anxieties through play.
-What Im saying is there is a distinction between kids culture and child- hood behaviors There are child. hood activities that have always been around and then there's this unique contribution that kads today are making to culture at large.
+DOUGLAS RUSHKOFF: I consider kids' culture to be anything directly addressing our cultural anxieties through play.
+What I'm saying is there is a distinction between kids' culture and childhood behaviors.
+There are childhood activities that have always been around and then there's this unique contribution that kids today are making to culture at large.

+xxx

 DH: For example?